 Garbage trucks, and the people who operate them, reside in the background in our everyday lives.
 They have a habit of making their presence loudly known, especially in the early mornings, but few people will spend more than half a minute thinking about these disruptions to their routine.
 Garbage pickup is necessary and expected.
 Because of this, it’s easy to forget that sanitation workers can make the same human errors as everyone else on the road.
 They may have years of experience operating monstrously large vehicles, but slip-ups will always occur – and can easily become catastrophic, due to the size, weight, and power of a garbage truck.

 When it comes to sanitation, among other things, the state of New York divides itself between what goes on in New York City and the surrounding area.
 In New York City, great efforts have been made to accommodate the needs of a waste management system that has two different processes in place for residents and public programs, and private commercial firms.
 However, the rules of driving a garbage truck down the congested streets of New York City don’t differ much compared to more rural counterparts.
 These truck drivers are still responsible for following many of the same traffic laws and may still be liable in the event of an accident.

 Depending on the circumstances, the driver, the local municipality, or a private waste management firm may be responsible for paying the victim’s bills.
 And you need a top NYC law firm that’s already tackled the big dogs to get you full compensation.
-If you were hurt in a New York garbage truck accident, call Wingate, Russotti, Shapiro & Halperin, LLP, to schedule a free consultation about your rights and options.
+If you were hurt in a New York garbage truck accident, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, to schedule a free consultation about your rights and options.